Rotenberger - Things to Do

 Enjoy hiking and bicycling on most levees, which provide scenic views of the area and opportunities to view wildlife.
 See the regulations summary to plan access and routes.

 Camp on the Miami Canal, Manley Ditch and Powerline levees during hunting seasons and on Fridays, Saturdays, and Sundays during non-hunting periods.
-See the regulations summary for hunting season dates.
+See the regulations summary brochure for hunting season dates.